jananir77/vallur.github.com/_posts/2014-08-09-Serialization.markdown

 In the above example the same set of bytes are used for serialization as well as de-serialization so constant known stress for GC.

-Some metrics while doing serialization and deserialization between client and server on the same machine using FST and Banyan random rows fetch
+Some metrics while doing serialization and deserialization between client and server on the same machine using FST and Banyan random rows fetch.
+The data size is in the low 1k range and doesnot include network traffic time.
+This should give you an idea about the speed of doing search operations in Banyan.

 ![FSTSerialize](/img/posts/JMXSerialize.png)